South emerges as flashpoint of brewing redistricting battle

 “You’ve got all these countervailing things,” said Steve Schale, a Florida-based Democratic strategist.
 “Democrats doing better in suburban areas, states getting more diverse, coupled with Republicans being in control of all the levers of government.”

 Several states — including Texas and North and South Carolina — quickly responded with new voter identification laws.
-Some civil rights advocates fear the party will take advantage of the lack of oversight in redistricting as well.
+Some civil rights advocates fear Republicans will take advantage of the lack of oversight in redistricting as well.

 Redistricting on the basis of race remains illegal under the Voting Rights Act.
 But proving a violation can take years in court, allowing multiple elections to go forward with maps that may later be found illegal.
 For example, in North Carolina — the Republican legislature alone has redistricting power, without input from the state’s Democratic governor — the legislature drew maps in 2010 that were eventually found to be racially gerrymandered.
 But those maps remained in place for two House elections before being redrawn to cost the GOP two seats.